FrancessFractal/conllu/README.md

 # Conllu
-A javascript tool for working with conllu files
 Conllu Editor is a tool capable of manipulating files in CoNLL-U format, including the creation and manipulation of multi-word tokens in a sentence.
 It is written in JavaScript.

 #Conllu object